tekperfect/devops-docs/docs/courses/13-IAC/lessons/jenkins.md

 1. Configure Global Security: \

-Go to the following url or naviagte to the place in the UI illustration below
+Go to the following url or naviagte to the place featured in the illustration below

 ![Jenkins](11-jenkins.png)

 `http://localhost:8080/manage/credentials/store/system/domain/_/`

-From the global configuration you are going to add two secret keys that you will generate from the IAM Dashboard
+From the global configuration page you are need to add two secret keys that you will generate from the IAM Dashboard

 They are going to be callled the `aws-access-key-id` and the `aws-secret-access-key`